Loganocm/AuditSystem/README.md

 - Push to Docker Hub (replace with your Docker ID if different):
   - `docker login`
   - `docker push shxde/voyagevista:latest`

+## Build performance on Render/CI
+- Gradle configuration cache is enabled via `gradle.properties` and also explicitly used in the Docker build stage (`--configuration-cache`).
+- This speeds up subsequent builds on Render and other CI/CD systems.
+If you hit an incompatibility, you can temporarily disable it by removing the flag or setting `org.gradle.configuration-cache=false` in `gradle.properties`.

 Instruction: Get this code into a GitHub repository named VoyageVista.
 This covers the "Java," "TypeScript," "Problem Solving," and specifically the "Audit Traceability" and "Voyage Itinerary" requirements of the job post.